picatz/terraform-google-nomad/cloud-shell/steps.md

 ### Enable Compute API

-To deploy VMs to the project, we need to enable the compute API:
+In order to deploy VMs to the project, we need to enable the compute API:

 ```console
 gcloud services enable compute.googleapis.com